 6. Unsolicited Emails Received by You.
-Computer Economics endeavors not to send unsolicited email to anyone who has opted out of their receipt.
-If you have inadvertently received one of our emails after opting out, or if you simply wish to stop receiving them, please follow the instructions contained in the email or send a request to be unsubscribed to email@example.com.
+Computer Economics endeavors not to send unsolicited email to anyone who has not opted into their receipt.
+If you have inadvertently received one of our email messages, or if you simply wish to stop receiving them, please follow the instructions contained in the email or send a request as noted in Section 4 above.

 9. Children's Online Privacy Protection.
 The Website complies with the Children's Online Privacy Protection Act of 1998 (COPPA).
-Computer Economics does not knowingly collect personally identifiable information from children under 13.
+Computer Economics does not knowingly collect Personal Information from children under 13.
 It is possible that by fraud or deception we may receive information pertaining to children under 13.
 If we are notified of this, as soon as we verify the information, we will immediately obtain parental consent or otherwise delete the information from our servers.
-If you want to notify us of our receipt of information by children under 13, please do so by emailing us at firstname.lastname@example.org.
+If you want to notify us of our receipt of information by children under 13, please do so by contacting us as noted in the section above.